Are Pleated Filters Too Restrictive?

 However, a filter that is effective at filtering out particles can also restrict airflow due to the density of the filter material.
 Restricted airflow is hard on your HVAC system because it has to work harder to circulate the air.
 Increased strain can lead to equipment overheating, reduced efficiency, higher energy bills, and premature system failure.

 Below, we look at pleated air conditioner filter replacements.
 Do pleated filters restrict airflow?
-Are pleated filters better than non-pleated ones?
+Are pleated filters better than non-pleated air filters?
 Finally, how do pleated filters affect your HVAC system?
 We answer these questions and more below.

 What Is Air Restriction and What Causes It?